 However, if you're trying to estimate monthly payments based on given factors, such as the loan amount or the interest rate, you may need to calculate the monthly payment too.
 Here's a formula for calculating the total monthly payment:

-• i = monthly interest rate.
-You'll need to divide your annual interest rate by 12.
-For example, if your annual interest rate is 3%, your monthly interest rate will be .0025 (.03 annual interest rate / 12 months).
+- i = monthly interest rate.
+To find this, divide your annual interest rate by 12.
+For instance, if your annual interest rate is 3%, your monthly interest rate would be 0.0025 (3% annual interest rate / 12 months).

-• n = number of payments over the loan’s lifetime.
-Multiply the number of years in your loan term by 12.
-For example, a 4-year car loan would have 48 payments (4 years * 12 months)
+- n = number of payments over the loan’s lifetime.
+To determine this, multiply the number of years in your loan term by 12.
+For example, a 4-year car loan would entail 48 payments (4 years * 12 months).

 Let's look at an example